FareedKhan-dev/basiclingua-LLM-Based-NLP/README.md

 ## Installation

-To install the library, you can use pip:ff
+To install the library, you can use pip:

 ```bash
 pip install basiclingua